moellpau/handwritten-digit-recognition/README.md

 <a name="work"></a>
 ## 2. Related work

-As handwriting recognition (HWR) is a topic of growing interest in the research community which can solve a lot of real-world problems, there are a lot of successful papers.
-For HWR there are different approaches which can be using the cameras and scanners or using motion sensors.
-Chen, L. et al. proposed with their paper a real-time air-wirting character recognition wearable system based on edge computing and deep learning.
-They could reach an accurary of 97.95% with their approach of using an Arudino Nano 33 BLE sense and capturing motion data by inertial measurement units (IMUs).
-This is way more than any air-writing recognition with optical sensors could reach as there are around 90% accuracy.
+Handwriting recognition (HWR) is a topic of growing interest in the research community and can solve real-world problems.
+For HWR there are different approaches which, on the one hand, use cameras and scanners and, on the other hand, use motion sensors.
+Chen, L. et al. proposed a real-time air-wirting character recognition wearable system based on edge computing and deep learning.
+The reached accurary of there approach is 97.95% by using an Arduino Nano 33 BLE sense and capturing motion data by inertial measurement units (IMUs).
+This accurary is more than any air-writing recognition with optical sensors could reach, as there are around 90% accuracy.
 Chen, L. et al. use a five-layer CNN which has been converted into TensorFlow Lite format to run on Arduino Nano 33 BLE Sense to recognize 10 digits and 26 lower-case letters.
-For the data aquistion, 35 students of their institute were recruited to collect data for model training.
-This means there had people with different gender and dominant hand.
-(Cf.  Chen, L. et al. 2022) <br>
+For the data aquistion, 35 students with different gender and dominant hand collected data for model training.
+(Cf. Chen, L. et al. 2022) <br> <br>
-Also Chai, Y. et al. on the other presented a wireless-inertial-measurement-unit - (WIMU-) based hand motion analysis technique for handwirting recognition and achieved an accuracy of 98% with an accelerometer and gyroscope-based method.
-They were using their WIMU motion sensor-based hand-writing interface using the 26 lowercase letetrs of the English alphabet and digits. <br>
-Alemayoh, T. T. et al. developed in their paper a deep-learing-based compact smart digital pen that recognizes 36 alphanumeric characters.
-Unlike common methods they used not only inertial data but using an inertial force sensor.
-The data was recorded of six volunteers and different ddeep-learning methods where used like Vison transformer (ViT), CNN, DNN and LSTM.
-The ViT network outperformed the others to achieve a validation accurary of 99.05%.
-(Cf. Alemayoh, T. T. et al. 2022). <br>
-Preethi, K., & Chithra, S. also developed an on-air recognition system but specificly for impared people.
-Their goal was to develop character recognition system used to develop cost effective assistive technologies to provide blind people with greater degree of confidence in their activities.
+Furthermore, Chai, Y. et al. presented a wireless-inertial-measurement-unit- (WIMU-) based hand motion analysis technique for handwirting recognition and achieved an accuracy of 98% with an accelerometer and gyroscope-based method.
+They used their WIMU motion sensor-based hand-writing interface using the 26 lowercase letters of the English alphabet and digits.
+Moreover, Alemayoh, T. T. et al. developed in their paper a deep-learing-based compact smart digital pen that recognizes 36 alphanumeric characters.
+Unlike others methods they used not only inertial data but using an inertial force sensor.
+The data was recorded of six volunteers and trained with different deep-learning methods.
+The Vison transformer (ViT) network outperformed the other methods by achieving a validation accurary of 99.05%.
+(Cf. Alemayoh, T. T. et al. 2022) A paper of Preethi, K., & Chithra, S. researched specificly in the field of on-air recognition system impared people.
+Their goal was to develop character recognition system to develop cost effective assistive technologies to provide blind people with greater degree of confidence in their activities.
 The device here is also equipped with gyroscope and accelerometer to recognize the hand movement.
-(Cf. Preethi, K., & Chithra, S. 2018)
+(Cf. Preethi, K., & Chithra, S. 2018) <br> <br>
-All the named papers where used for inspiration and planning purposeses of the project.
+All the papers studied and analyzed formed the basis for this research project.

 <a name="impl"></a>
 ## 3. Implementation and hardware setup

-Before starting with the implementation and hardware setup of the project, the whole process was modeled using a process diagram with BPMN 2.0. <br>
+Before starting with the implementation and hardware setup of the project, the whole process to be mapped whas been modeled using a process diagram with BPMN 2.0 notation. <br>
 <br>
 <p align="center">
   <img src="https://github.com/moellpau/HandwrittenDigitRecognition/blob/main/images/process_diagram.png"